aMOPel/vim-log-print/README.md

 // empty line with indentation
 		|
 // press gl
-// doesn't add the semicolon, only preserves it if it's already there
+// doesn't add the semicolon, only preserves it if it's already there (you can change this)
 // goes into insert mode if nothing is wrapped
 		console.log(|)
 // press gl again (in normal mode)